infoabtdex/YouKOL-Clone/documentation/project_rules.md

-# YouKOL Clone - Project Rules
+# ImaKOL - Project Rules

-This document outlines specific guidelines and rules for the YouKOL Clone project, supplementing the global user rules.
+This document outlines specific guidelines and rules for the ImaKOL project, supplementing the global user rules.
 These project-specific instructions ensure consistency, quality, and efficiency across the codebase.

 ## File Structure Guidelines